rxOred/blog/content/post/reverse-linked-lists/reverse-linked-lists.md

 categories: ["guide"]
 ---

 Oh hi.
 Personally, I'm not a big fan of competitive programming.
 Anyhow, I wanted to test my DSA skills so i started doing leetcode a week(or two ig)ago.
-And I did spent an entire day solving some of those challenges.
+And I spent an entire day solving some of those challenges.
 Eventually I came cross a medium level challege, named `Reorder List`. problem is pretty simple, you are given a head node of a linked list, what you have to do is kinda shuffle nodes around.

 And in this article, I'm hoping to cover everything from what is a linked list, how they are implemented in assembly to solving and reversing the solution of the above problem.